Image Segmentation: From FCN to SAM 2

-Precise pixel-level understanding.
-Click on anything, get a perfect mask.
+Twelve years of pixel-level understanding.
+From hand-designed features to "click on anything, get a perfect mask."

 What is Image Segmentation?